|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-It is really important to carefully temper the eggs in this recipe.
+Nog is such a fun word to say, and nog is delicious served for breakfast or brunch.
+Serve it up to house guests and party-goers!
+It can also be spiked and served as a cocktail.
+Just drink it all day, it's the holidays!
+It is essential to temper the eggs in this recipe carefully.
 The eggnog can be strained after the egg and milk mixtures have been combined.
 This will take out any small lumps that may have formed.
 This eggnog can be kept in the fridge for up to 5 days.
 It is a great idea to make it well ahead of time as the flavor intensifies the longer it sits!

 - 6 large egg yolks